Marcus Semien: Major leagues

 On September 3, 2013, the White Sox selected Semien's contract from the Triple-A Charlotte Knights and promoted him to the major leagues for the first time.
 He debuted against the New York Yankees the next day and recorded his first hit, a single, against CC Sabathia in his first at-bat.
 He hit his first major league home run against J. A. Happ of the Toronto Blue Jays on September 23.
 He finished his debut campaign appearing in 21 games and hitting .261 with 2 home runs and 7 RBI.

 In 2014, Semien played in 64 games for the White Sox, hitting .234/.300/.372 with 6 home runs and 28 RBI.

 Oakland Athletics (2015–2020)

 On December 9, 2014, the White Sox traded Semien, Chris Bassitt, Rangel Ravelo, and Josh Phegley to the Oakland Athletics in exchange for Jeff Samardzija and Michael Ynoa.
 He began the 2015 season as the team's starting shortstop.
 Semien struggled defensively throughout the season, committing a major-league-worst 35 errors, including a major-league-leading 18 throwing errors.
 He finished the 2015 season with a .257 AVG and fifteen home runs and eleven stolen bases.
 After the season, the Athletics hired Ron Washington to work with Semien on his defense.

-Semien showed improvement the following season, in 2016, committing only 21 errors.
-He led the major leagues in assists, with 477.
-He showed power at the plate, finishing second on the team in home runs with 27, as he batted .238 with ten stolen bases.